samuelandersoncodes/kidomart/README.md

 - Gather user feedback and monitor email delivery metrics to identify any potential improvements or adjustments that would enhance the overall user experience.

+**Sprint 9**

+#### Rating and Reviews

+##### User Story

+As a site user of the e-commerce website, I want to be able to read and submit reviews for products, as well as provide ratings based on my experience with the products, so that I can make informed purchasing decisions.

+##### Acceptance Criteria

+- When I visit a product page, I can see existing reviews and ratings for that product.

+- I can submit a review for a product, including a title, text and a rating (1 to 5 stars) after i purchase that product.

+- Review text should support multi-line and basic formatting.

+- I can edit reviews that I have submitted.
+Only the user who submitted the review should have the ability to edit it.

+- The product page should display the average rating based on all submitted reviews.

+- Admin can moderate and remove inappropriate reviews.

+##### Tasks

+- Set up a database model for reviews and ratings.

+- Implement logic for calculating and updating the average rating for each product.

+- Design and implement a responsive UI component for displaying reviews on product pages.

+- Create a form for submitting reviews.
+Integrate the form and review display components on product pages.

+- Implement user authentication to track the user submitting the review.
+Ensure that only authenticated users who bought that specific product can submit or edit reviews and ratings on it.

+- Implement admin functionality to moderate and remove reviews.

+- Conduct integration testing for frontend components.

+- Test the end-to-end flow of submitting, editing, and editing reviews.